Chicago woman arrested on federal charges she threatened to kill Donald Trump and son Barron

 In June, a U.S. Secret Service agent reached out to Fiorenza and arranged a meeting at the agency’s Chicago headquarters, where Fiorenza was shown copies of the emails, according to the complaint.

-A Facebook page linked to Fiorenza and still publicly viewable stated she is a former social studies teacher and attended Carl Sandburg High School in Orland Park.
+A Facebook page linked to Fiorenza and still publicly viewable stated she is a former social studies teacher and attended Carl Sandburg High School in Orland Park, Illinois.

 The profile contains numerous violent and anti-Trump images and claims, as well as references to the “elite organization” of the Illuminati.